bev-a-tron/MyFlaskTutorial/start.rst

 ----------------------

 127.0.0.1 is Home, or your own computer.
 5000 is the port number.
 Flask puts the server on Port 5000 as the defualt.

-I'm not going to talk a lot about this, because you can play with this on your own later.
-It's not integral to web programming.
+I'm not going to talk a lot about this (actually I'm not going to talk at all about this), because you can play with this on your own later.

 Setting up the directory structure
 -------------------